 Their fine filmmaking exercises but they’re not very good stories.
 They need better characters and better ideas, like the incredible feminist horror short How to Be Alone written and directed by Stranger Things writer Kate Trefry.
 I first saw it as a Short of the Week and now it’s on Alter too.

 It’s got plenty of entertaining genre conventions, but it’s also got a unique point of view and something to say.
 It’s not that everything needs an explicit message.
-I like ambiguous endings too.
-It’s just nice when a story gives you something to think about.
+I like the this short has an ambiguous ending.
+It’s nice when a story leaves you with something to think about.

 The genre shorts that stick in my head and bring me back are the ones that use their genre conventions as a way to explore interesting ideas or ask interesting questions.
 They don’t even have to be new ideas.
 It’s what separates an effects demo from a good story.
 And don’t get me wrong.
 I love a good effects demo, but they don’t move me.